 Fundamentals of medications and their diagnostic, therapeutic, and curative effects.
 Includes nursing interventions utilizing the nursing process.
+Three lecture hours per week.

 VNSG 1423 Basic Nursing Skills

 Mastery of entry-level nursing skills and competencies for a variety of health care settings.
 Utilization of the nursing process as the foundation for all nursing interventions.
 Two lecture hours, six lab hours per week.